-If you have a FasTrak or ExpressAccount you can temporarily add the vehicle's license plate number to your account and transfer your transponder (if you are paying with FasTrak) to the vehicle.
+If you have a hardcase switchable transponder: Before driving The Toll Roads, add the vehicle's license plate number to your account temporarily and transfer the hardcase transponder to the vehicle.

-You should be receiving a Notice of Toll Evasion in the mail soon.
-If it was your first time driving The Toll Roads without paying, the notice will include information on how to pay the toll only (without penalties).
+You should receive a Notice of Toll Evasion in the mail soon.
+If it was your first time driving The Toll Roads without paying, the notice will include information about how to pay the toll only (without penalties).

-*Secure areas of TheTollRoads.com include the following pages: One-Time-Toll online payment; account log in, sign up and management; violation resolution; and contact us.
+*Secure areas of TheTollRoads.com include the following pages: Pay Toll Now; account login, sign up and management; violation resolution; and contact us.

-**If your version of Windows doesn’t support the latest version of Internet Explorer, please switch your browser to Chrome or Firefox.
+**If your version of Windows doesn’t support the latest version of Internet Explorer, please use Chrome or Firefox.